Salas

 A place where you can still breathe the air of that time that gave birth to characters such as Fernando de Valdés de Salas, inquisitor and founder of the University of Oviedo.

-What to see and do in Salas
+What to see in Salas

 Valdés Salas Palace

-Medieval tower
+Medieval Tower

 Pre-Romanesque Museum of San Martín de Salas

-Collegiate Church of Salas Santa María la Mayor
+Collegiate Church of Santa María la Mayor

-House of Maria Veigas and Palace of the Countess of Casares
+House of María Veigas and Palace of the Countess of Casares

-Church of San Martín Salas Camino Primitivo
+Church of San Martín de Salas

 Map of Salas